0xtf/nsm-attack/README.md

 ## About

-The idea behind this project is to categorize and develop, where feasible, rules against the MITRE ATT&CK framework.
+The idea behind this project is to categorize and develop, where feasible, Suricata *(and general NSM)* rules by mapping them against the [MITRE ATT&CK framework](https://attack.mitre.org).

 ### How does it work?